Disgorged by the Ocean into Liminal Brightness

-As part of the project, our team traveled to the rugged shores of the North Olympic Peninsula to collect marine debris.
-Pieces of detritus were collected and interwoven with LED lights and donated ghost nets into a glowing simulacrum of the tangled fields of kelp, bone, and plastic that coalesce on the storm wracked tideline.
+As part of the project, our team traveled to these rugged shores to collect marine debris.
+Pieces of detritus were collected and interwoven with LED lights and donated ghost nets into a glowing simulacrum of the storm wracked tideline.
 Sculptural leviathans rise out of the depths of our collective unconscious to form and dissolve in the tangled nylon netting.

 Brightly shining from within, the installation imagines the tangible reality of ocean pollution as the dream landscape of our civilization.
-Gently breathing, the assemblage is both the physical and psychological flotsam of our interconnected civilization.
-Swimming in endless waves of plastic particulate and glowing trash, viewers will be invited into the luminous ghost net of recovered marine debris and metaphysical light.
+Gently breathing, the assemblage is both the physical and psychological flotsam of our interconnectedness.
+Swimming in endless waves of plastic particulate and glowing trash, viewers are invited to be caught in a liminal brightness dredged from the deep.

 The Purse-Siene by Robin Jeffers